 - Children (<12 yrs)

-Payment is required when collecting the key from Unipol Recreation Services.
-At this time a $20.00 bond is also paid.
+Payment is required when collecting the key from Unipol Recreation.
+At this time a $20 bond is also paid.
 The bond is refunded when the key is returned on the due date.

-The hut is owned by the University of Otago and is administered by Recreation Services.
-All enquiries should be directed to Unipol Recreation Services.
+The hut is owned by the University of Otago and is administered by Unipol Recreation.
+Bookings need to be made in person by coming into Unipol Recreation Centre.
+Payment must be made at the time of booking, we accept cash and eftpos (including credit).
+All enquiries can be directed to Unipol Recreation.

 During the lambing and calving season (Sept/Oct), as well as during droughts, walking on the adjacent farmland should not be planned.
 Throughout the rest of the year, if you are wanting to venture beyond the reserve boundary, permission must firstly be given by the landowner.
 Please contact Unipol Recreation Services for further information.